hugojosefson/install-nodejs-and-pm2/README.md

 The script is idempotent, and can be re-run as many times as you like.
-If you have updated for example the desired version numbers in the script, or newer versions of the installed packages are available, they will be updated if you re-run the script as root.
+If you have updated for example the desired version numbers in the script, or newer versions of the installed packages are available, they will be updated when you re-run the script as root.